bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

 - Know what you're getting into by reading this documentation *fully!*
-- There is an assumption that you are connected to your host Raspberry Pi via SSH, and that your printer motherboard is connected to the host via USB.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via USB.
+- It is also assumed that the username on the host device is `pi`.
+If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
 - Klipper *must* be installed on the host Raspberry Pi for everything to work.
 Easiest is to use a [FluiddPi](https://docs.fluidd.xyz/installation/fluiddpi#download) or [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest) image.
 - Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
 - If you see any errors, or encounter any issues, please create an [Issue](https://github.com/bassamanator/Sovol-SV06-firmware/issues/new), or a [Pull request](https://github.com/bassamanator/Sovol-SV06-firmware/pulls).